1999AZZAR/alias-hub/Readme.md

 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

-### MIT License Summary

-- **Permissions**: Commercial use, modification, distribution, private use
-- **Limitations**: Liability and warranty
-- **Conditions**: License and copyright notice

-The MIT License is a permissive license that allows you to use, modify, and distribute this software with minimal restrictions.

 ---

 **Enjoy an optimized and productive terminal experience with Alias Hub!**

-*For more information, visit the [GitHub repository](https://github.com/1999AZZAR/alias-hub).*